ghostxbox1/universal-reality-warping-protocols/README.md

-second repository information coming soon
+second repository start of chain of repositories allowing for infinite expanding of information